Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

 - If you have your own Dash Core synchronized with the network but without the RPC interface or indexing enabled, choose [Manual method using own Dash node](#manual-method-using-own-dash-node-m3).
-- If you do not have and you can not easily run Dash Core (for example, you don't have disk space for blockchain data) or you feel uncomfortable using a terminal-type user interface, choose [Automatic method using "public" RPC nodes](#automatic-method-using-public-rpc-nodes-m1).
+- If you do not have, and you can not easily run Dash Core (for example, you don't have disk space for blockchain data) or you feel uncomfortable using a terminal-type user interface, choose [Automatic method using "public" RPC nodes](#automatic-method-using-public-rpc-nodes-m1).